Kelee Ringo

-Kelee Jahare-Hale Ringo (/ˈkiːli/ KEE-lee; born June 27, 2002) is an American football cornerback for the Georgia Bulldogs.
+Kelee Jahare-Hale Ringo (/ˈkiːli/ KEE-lee; born June 27, 2002) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.
 He was a two-time CFP national champion with the Bulldogs, winning in 2021 and 2022.

-High school career
+Early life

-Ringo attended Saguaro High School in Scottsdale, Arizona.
+Ringo attended Bellarmine Preparatory High School in Tacoma, WA before transferring to Saguaro High School in Scottsdale, Arizona.
 He was selected to the 2020 All-American Bowl.
 The number one ranked cornerback of his class, Ringo committed to play college football at the University of Georgia.
 Ringo also ran track in high school.

 College career

 Ringo missed his first season at Georgia in 2020 due to a labrum injury and took a redshirt.
 He became a starter during his redshirt freshman season in 2021.
-He returned an interception for a touchdown in Georgia's 2022 College Football Playoff National Championship win.
+He returned an interception for a touchdown late in Georgia's 2022 College Football Playoff National Championship win.

+Professional career

+Ringo was selected by the Philadelphia Eagles in the fourth round, 105th overall, of the 2023 NFL draft.
+On December 18, 2023, Ringo started his first game against the Seattle Seahawks on Monday Night Football.
+The following week against the New York Giants, Ringo recorded his first career interception when he intercepted a potential game-tying touchdown pass off Tyrod Taylor in the end zone as time expired, sealing a narrow 33–25 victory for the Eagles.
+Ringo won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.